 Atelectasis is the partial or complete collapse of a part of the lung.
-Atelectasis is almost always a secondary phenomenon from conditions causing bronchial obstruction, external compression External Compression Blunt Chest Trauma, surfactant Surfactant Substances and drugs that lower the surface tension of the mucoid layer lining the pulmonary alveoli.
+Atelectasis is almost always a secondary phenomenon from conditions causing bronchial obstruction, external compression Compression Blunt Chest Trauma, surfactant Surfactant Substances and drugs that lower the surface tension of the mucoid layer lining the pulmonary alveoli.
 Acute Respiratory Distress Syndrome (ARDS) deficiency, or scarring Scarring Inflammation.
 Hypoxemia Hypoxemia Neonatal Respiratory Distress Syndrome can occur as a result of blood flowing through unventilated lung segments.
 Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship are often asymptomatic.
 However, dyspnea Dyspnea Dyspnea is the subjective sensation of breathing discomfort.
 Dyspnea is a normal manifestation of heavy physical or psychological exertion, but also may be caused by underlying conditions (both pulmonary and extrapulmonary).
-Dyspnea, cough, chest pain Chest Pain Chest pain is one of the most common and challenging complaints that may present in an inpatient and outpatient setting.
-The differential diagnosis of chest pain is large and includes cardiac, gastrointestinal, pulmonary, musculoskeletal, and psychiatric etiologies.
-Chest Pain, and fever Fever Fever is defined as a measured body temperature of at least 38°C (100.4°F).
+Dyspnea, cough, chest pain Pain An unpleasant sensation induced by noxious stimuli which are detected by nerve endings of nociceptive neurons.
+Pain: Types and Pathways, and fever Fever Fever is defined as a measured body temperature of at least 38°C (100.4°F).
 Fever is caused by circulating endogenous and/or exogenous pyrogens that increase levels of prostaglandin E2 in the hypothalamus.
 Fever is commonly associated with chills, rigors, sweating, and flushing of the skin.
 Fever can also occur.
 The diagnosis is made with imaging.
 Management includes treatment of the underlying etiology, lung expansion exercises, chest physiotherapy Physiotherapy Spinal Stenosis, bronchodilators Bronchodilators Asthma Drugs, and bronchoscopy Bronchoscopy Endoscopic examination, therapy or surgery of the bronchi.
 Laryngomalacia and Tracheomalacia in select cases.

 Atelectasis is the partial or complete collapse of lung tissue.